kate-carter/kate-carter.github.io/_posts/2025-05-20-Gemini-API-Cospeech.md

 Total time: 6.9 seconds

 #### Acknowledgements:
-Thank you to Peter Uhrig of the Max Planck Institute of Psycholinguistics for creating this dataset and letting me use it. \
+Thank you to Dr. Peter Uhrig of the Max Planck Institute of Psycholinguistics for creating this dataset and letting me use it. \
 To Google AI for making Gemini free to use for researchers. \
 And to the Cursor team for making my life a lot easier.